Fail-Safe/netdata-chart-sqm/README.md

 ### Values

-- `sqm_ifc` - Modify to match the WAN interface where your SQM configuration is applied. [default: eth0]
+- `sqm_ifc` - Modify to match the interface(s) where your SQM configuration is applied.
+Each interface names should be placed in quotes and separated by a space. e.g. for eth0 and eth1: `declare -a sqm_ifc=("eth0" "eth1")` [default: "eth0"]
 - `sqm_priority` - Modify to change where the SQM chart appears in Netdata's web interface. [default: 90000]

 ## Screenshots